dwyl/flutter-phoenix-channels-demo/app/pwa.md

 you will be able to download it as a `PWA`.

-If you want to check this out, you can check deployed app in https://flutter-phoenix-channels-frontend.fly.dev/.
+If you want to check this out, you can check the deployed app in https://flutter-phoenix-channels-frontend.fly.dev/.

 To install the `PWA`,